carloluis/heroku-buildpack-vim/README.md

 > Vim - the ubiquitous text editor

 ## How it works

-Installs from Amazon S3 using a statically linked [Vim binary]((https://s3.amazonaws.com/bengoa/vim-static.tar.gz)).
+Installs from Amazon S3 using a statically linked [Vim binary](https://s3.amazonaws.com/bengoa/vim-static.tar.gz).
-Vim instalation ends in `/app/vim` directory.
+Vim installation ends in `/app/vim` directory.

 ## Configure from CLI